HPC-Courses/AMSC-Labs/Labs/2023-24/lab00-setup/README.md

 # Environment setup
+For the laboratories of the courses of
+- ADVANCED METHODS FOR SCIENTIFIC COMPUTING
+- NUMERICAL LINEAR ALGEBRA
+- NUMERICAL METHODS FOR PARTIAL DIFFERENTIAL EQUATIONS

-For the laboratories of this course you will need two things:
+you will need two things:

 1. a text editor (we warmly suggest [Visual Studio Code](https://code.visualstudio.com/), which is available for Linux, Windows and MacOS)
-2. the mk-modules
+2. the mk modules

 ## 1. What are mk modules?